girlscript/winter-of-contributing/C_CPP/OOPs in C++/Virtual Functions, Friend Functions & Friend Classes/virtual-destructor.md

 # Virtual Destructor

-Destrcutors are called in the reverse order in the class hierarchy i.e. reverse to the order in which their counterpart constructors are invoked.
-A destructor of a base class is not declared virtual and a base class pointer containing the address of a derived class object obtained dynamically using a new operator.
-The concept of virtual destructors come into picture when the objects in the derived class are created using the new operator.
+Destructors are called in the reverse order in the class hierarchy i.e. reverse to the order in which their counterpart constructors are invoked.
+A destructor of a base class is not declared virtual and a base class pointer containing the address of a derived class object is obtained dynamically using a new operator.
+The concept of virtual destructors come into the picture when the objects in the derived class are created using the new operator.

 ```C++
 int main()